Eriana Blanco Flaunts Bare Booty In Blue Thong Bikini

 Eriana Blanco has been sharing lots of incredible bikini snaps with her Instagram followers as of late, and she continued the trend with a new, two-part photo series that she posted yesterday.
-She wore a flirty blue bikini for the occasion and showed off her bare booty in the first photo.
+She wore a flirty blue bikini for the occasion and showed off her bare booty in the first image.

-The model posed by the sliding glass doors for an outdoor patio.
-She stood with her back facing the camera as she propped out her left leg and placed her hands in front of her midriff. she looked over her left shoulder at the camera with a huge pout as she pursed her lips.
+The model posed by the sliding glass doors to an outdoor patio.
+She stood with her back to the camera as she propped her left leg forward and placed her hands in front of her midriff.
+She looked over her left shoulder, wearing a big pout as she pursed her lips.

-Eriana’s bikini bottoms stole the show, and it was blue with horizontal designs, a thong-cut in the back, and ruffled accents on her hips.
-Her curvy derrière was on full show and her chest also peeked through in the photo.
+Eriana’s bikini bottoms stole the show.
+They were blue with horizontal details, a thong cut in the back, and ruffled accents on her hips.
+Her curvy derrière was on full show and a bit of sideboob also peeked through.

 She wore her hair down in a middle part and brushed her locks behind her shoulders.
-It looked like the photo was taken on a windy day as her hair blew into the air slightly.
+It looked like the photo was taken on a windy day as her hair blew slightly in the air.

 In addition, Eriana’s makeup application added to the sultry vibes as she seemingly sported lots of mascara, black liner on her lower lids, and light pink lipstick.

-Behind her was a view of the city on a sunny day with large, white clouds.
+Behind her was a view of the city on a sunny day with large, white clouds in the sky.

 The model also shared a second image that gave her fans a good look at her ensemble from the front.
 Her bikini top had thick straps, a low neckline, and ruffles at the bottom.
-Her necklaces were also in view for the first time, and she wore a couple with small charms.
+Her necklaces were also in view for the first time, and she wore a couple chains with small charms.

 “Your eyes are mesmerizing.
 The longer I look into them the more entranced by your beauty I become.
 Simply gorgeous,” raved a devotee.